pfunks/TCTest/test_faq.md

 Steemit, Inc. is a privately held company and is not available for public investment.

-You can invest in the platform though by purchasing STEEM tokens.
-These tokens have value based on the speculation that occurs on various exchanges.
-You can also power up these tokens into Steem Power, which gives you more influence in the platform as defined by the blockcain rules.
+Though not considered an investment, you can speculate on the platform's success by purchasing STEEM tokens.
+You can power up these tokens into STEEM Power, which grants more influence in the Steem platform.

 ## Can I purchase official Steemit merchandise?